 It was nearly impossible to understand or translate Indian names, so R.T.
 Siler assigned them each an English name.
 Even then the names evolved.
 Yowok became Yoke, Ki-way-ah became Kiona and Tumwater became Satanas.
 When Indian Henry was first asked his name, the pioneers heard So to-lick, which also evolved into Suterlick.
 Most of the original native names are lost in antiquity.

 Mary Kiona, niece of Jim Yoke, and arguably the most famous of all the Tai’t na-pam Indians, lived in the Randle area until her death in 1970.
 She still has some blood relation living near Randle, but unfortunately there are no native families remaining in this area.

 Thomas Santanas Family

 The brothers, William & Jim Yoke, were fishing in Skate Creek when they spotted strangers coming down the trail.
 Ghosts with beards!
 Alarmed, they ran as fast as they could back to their camp and their mother.
-The men on horseback were James Longmire and Billy Packwood.
+The men were James Longmire and Billy Packwood.
 The boys’ mother was familiar with “Boston men” or “Men with hair on their faces”.
-Thus “Yok-che-not” and No-wak-ish” or Willian and Jim Yoke were introduced to white men.
+Thus “Yok-che-not” and No-wak-ish” (or Willian and Jim Yoke) were introduced to white men.

 Location: Room 5 & 6